leetim13/Android-Game-Center-App/Phase2/TEAM.md

 --Implement the userProfile page to remind the user of the previous steps, records and games he did.

---Design the storage structure, based on HashMaps.
+--Design the storage structure, based on Maps.

 --Implement upload image function

+--Implement the controller logic except the managers, of saduko games and 2048 games

+--Do some of the refactoring, such as changing project to MVC format and use inheritance to optimize activities.

 ##Quanzhou Li
 --Implement undo function